 Is a Phased Retirement Right for You?

-One day you’re a full time employee and the next day you’re not.
-That’s what retirement can feel like but if you’re looking for more of a gradual exit or no exit at all, you might consider phased retirement.
+One day you’re a full-time employee, and the next day you’re not.
+That’s what retirement can feel like, but if you’re looking for more of a gradual exit or no exit at all, you might consider phased retirement.

 American Has a Problem

-America has a big labor problem—a massive amount of highly skilled workers are retiring or have reached retirement age and that has companies concerned.
+America has a big labor problem—a massive amount of highly skilled workers are retiring or have reached retirement age, and that has companies concerned.
 Not only are people they at retirement age, they hold all of the high-level knowledge.
 Even worse, many industries are experiencing a shortage of young workers to fill the gaps.

 On the other side, many of those 50 and 60-something workers don’t want to retire.
 A Merrill Lynch-Age Wave study revealed that 72 percent of pre-retirees over the age of 50 want to continue working in some capacity.
 Nearly three-quarters of Americans don’t see themselves traveling the world or working in the yard all day.

-Rarely does it happen but in this case, the two sides compliment each other.
+Rarely does it happen but in this case, the two sides complement each other.
 Employers have an opportunity to retain employees of retirement age because they want to work.
 That’s where phased retirement comes in.
 Instead of completely retiring, those workers could reduce their hours, only work certain days, move to a less stressful department, or work from home.

 According to a GAO report, companies report four key benefits to phased retirement: